FREQUENTLY ASKED QUESTIONS

 Q. Are they used to prevent pain or damage from occurring?

 A. Definitely!
 In fact, we strongly recommend that they be used from day one of your breastfeeding journey to ensure your nipples stay healthy and happy.
-The antimicrobial properties of silver inhibit and destroy bacteria, fungi and viruses, thus preventing an infection from starting.
+The antimicrobial properties of silver inhibit and destroy bacteria, fungi and viruses, thus helping to prevent an infection from starting.

-A. Make a paste with baking soda and water and scrub the cups thoroughly, top and bottom, each day.
-This removes any milk residues.
+A. Simply rinse under cold water to remove any milk residues, as needed.
+If you would like to get your Silverettes looking like new again, place a little baking soda and water in the cups and scrub them thoroughly, top and bottom.
 Rinse and allow to dry.
 Do not put them in the dishwasher, boil or sterilise them, or use detergent or any other cleaning products – doing so may ruin the silver.

 Q. Are they available in different sizes?